Linsen-Mao/joule/README.md

 spring.ai.vectorstore.pgvector.activated=true
 ```

+**Note: Please upload documents first if you choose to use RAG.**
 ### 3. Build and Run the Application

 Once configured, build and run the application.
 The service will start on **`http://localhost:8080`**.

+**Note: You can run test first to make sure the configuration is correct**

 ---